πŸ“— Field Mask

 Single word

-Match only: letters, numbers and underscores (without spaces)
+Match letters, numbers, and underscores (no spaces)

 Alphanumeric string

-Match only: letters and numbers
+Match letters and numbers only

 Email